Table of Contents

 According to Impact (ref):

-71% of bloggers who maintain blogs for a business report that they have increased their visibility within their industries through their blogs.
+71% of bloggers who maintain blogs for a busines, report that they have increased their visibility within their industries through their blogs.

 Small businesses with blogs do better than those without